Canon 2000D vs Nikon D5200

 Review summary: Canon 2000D vs Nikon D5200

 So what is the bottom line?
 Which of the two cameras – the Canon 2000D or the Nikon D5200 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 2000D:

 - Less heavy: Is lighter (by 80g or 14 percent) and hence easier to carry around.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More affordable: Was introduced into a lower priced category (40 percent cheaper at launch).